gocodebox/lifterlms/readme.txt

 + Added an admin tool to help automatically identify and schedule missed recurring payments
 + Use `llms_deprecated_function()` in favor of `llms_log()`.
 + Removed logging and use `apply_filters_deprecated()` in favor of `apply_filters()`.

-= v4.5.1 - 2020-10-14 =

-##### Updates

-+ Added logic in `LLMS_Database_Query` to reduce unnecessary DB reads when total results are not required.

-##### Bug fixes

-+ Removed the course "Excerpt" area in favor of utilization of the course sales page content.
-+ Show sales reporting currency symbol based on LifterLMS site options in favor of the browser's locale settings.
-+ Fixed an issue causing achievement-related JS DOM events to be bound unnecessarily.
-Thanks to [@imknight](https://github.com/imknight)!
-+ Fixed an issue causing site administrator capabilities to be removed during LifterLMS data removal.
-+ Fixed an issue causing an instructors course post count to display 0 on the admin panel courses post table.
-Thanks to [nhandl3](https://github.com/nhandl3)!
-+ Only display the admin bar "View Manager" to users who can bypass content restrictions.
-+ Updated jQuery code to stop using deprecated events and methods in preparation for jQuery upgrades in the WordPress core.
-+ Fixed PHP notice encountered on the admin panel when using Yoast SEO.

 [Read the full changelog](https://make.lifterlms.com/tag/lifterlms/)